shimondoodkin/node-inflow/README.md

 Stagas - For help in enhancing examples in this readme.

-## Idea
+## The Idea

-The intended idea of day to day usage is as described above in How to use.
+The intended day to day usage is as described above in How to use.
 Unintentionly it is generalized into fubjs thing:
 Your application is composed from small parts To allow integration between all the parts.
 Each part must have a standard structure.
-The smallest part is a function.
 Each function is a part composed from: a function it self and a next() call as a return value.